MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

    ![Image showing navigation window](./media/google-looker/navigator-view-desktop.png)

 ## Limitations and considerations

+### Import Mode Limitations

+When using the Import Mode of the Looker connector, users should be aware of the following limitations:

+* **Performance Issues with Large Models**:
+  * Import Mode reports attempting to access larger models may experience performance degradation.
+  * If the "Get Data" process does not resolve or times out, it is recommended that users switch to "Direct Query Mode" to improve performance and reliability.

+* **Disabled Fields**:
+  * In Import Mode, filter-only fields and parameter fields are disabled.
+Therefore, these fields should not be used when operating in this mode.

+* **Evaluation of Measures**:
+  * Import Mode does not allow Looker to correctly evaluate measures within the Explore.
+This limitation can impact the accuracy and functionality of your reports.

+Given these limitations, it is generally better to use Direct Query Mode when possible to ensure optimal performance and functionality.

+### Query Folding Limitations

+Please note that the following Table functions are not foldable:

+* Table.Distinct
+* Table.Join
+* Table.NestedJoin
+* Table.Skip

+### Additional Limitations and Considerations

 Please see the [Looker documentation](https://cloud.google.com/looker/docs/powerbi-connector#things_to_consider) for additional limitations and considerations of the Looker connector.